MSCA-LIKE/OpenScienceTrainingCourse/12_workshop1/notes/readme.md

 However, challenges remain in creating open data sets.
 - One challenge was the lack of a playground to test these repositories in advance.
 Zenodo has implemented a "sandbox", but this is not easy to find and similar spaces to learn by doing are not often found on other repositories.
 - Another problem was the lack of common keywords.
 This is being mitigated by the development of application-specific ontologies (e.g., [for wind energy](http://data.windenergy.dtu.dk/ontologies/view/wtax/en/) or [for wind lidar](http://data.windenergy.dtu.dk/ontologies/view/IEATask32Glossary/en/)), but these still need to be linked to the repositories so that users can choose from these lists.
 - In some STEM fields it is common to work with data that includes personal information.
-The [Amnesia](https://amnesia.openaire.eu/index.html) tool was developed to speed up the process of anonymization for such cases.
+The OpenAIRE [Amnesia](https://amnesia.openaire.eu/index.html) tool was developed to speed up the process of anonymization for such cases.

 <a name="sec-open-source"></a>

 ## Open source
 Most of the participants in the workshop had some experience with writing or using open source code.
-This was often made available through GitHub, but others were developing code and publishing it through language-specific repositories such as [PyPi (for python)](https://pypi.org/) or CRAN [(for R)](https://cran.r-project.org/), allowing code to be used as packages.
+This was often made available through GitHub, but others were developing code and publishing it through language-specific repositories such as [PyPi](https://pypi.org/) (for python) or [CRAN](https://cran.r-project.org/) (for R), allowing code to be used as packages.

 It was noted that modular frameworks -- a set of modules connected together with clear inputs and outputs, potentially as part of a model chain or data analysis chain -- were very useful.
 The wind turbine simulation tool [OpenFAST](https://github.com/openfast) ([Figure 2](#figopen-fast)) was frequently mentioned as an example of this.